Bolaji-Bidemi/Codesticth-Challenge/server/README.md

 # Server side to my react app
 Welcome to the server side of my web development.
-I made use of typescript to write my server side
-I made use of mongoDB for my database
+I made use of Express js, typescript to write my server side I made use of mongoDB for my database